Skip to Content

 Cut the cake into three pieces resembling ears of corn as shown in the photo below.

 Leave the top of the ears un-frosted for now.
-Decorate the ears with the Reese’s M&M pieces, angling them slightly so they look like ears of Indian corn.
+Decorate the ears with the Reese’s pieces, angling them slightly so they look like the kernels on the ears of Indian corn.

 Frosting on cake pieces with MMs to the top of the cake.

-Be sure to alternate the colors of the Reese’s pieces randomly to make the ears life-like looking.
+Be sure to alternate the colors of the Reese’s pieces randomly to make the ears more life-like.
 When you are done, you’ll have three ears of Indian corn, ready for your Thanksgiving centerpiece display.

 Arrange the ears on your serving dish so that they are angled out from the center piece.